markusmoenig/Eldiron/docs/docs/configuration/game.md

   - Default: `false`.

 - **`persistent_intents`**
-  - Keeps the selected intent or targeted rules action active after a successful or failed target interaction.
+  - Keeps the selected intent or targeted rules action active in `2d` and `2d_grid`.
-  - Applies in every camera mode, including `iso`, `firstp`, and `firstp_grid`.
+  - `iso`, `firstp`, and `firstp_grid` intents are persistent by default and do not require this option.
   - The mode remains selected until the player chooses another targeting command or returns to Walk/default mode.
-  - Useful for frequent actions such as Attack, where pressing the action button before every strike would be cumbersome.
+  - When disabled, classic 2D directional intents are one-shot.
   - Default: `false`.

 - **`auto_walk_2d`**